Benjamin Crump: 2021 cases

 In early 2021, Crump began representing the family of nineteen-year-old Christian Hall, who was shot and killed by Pennsylvania State Troopers in Monroe County.
 Hall was shot and killed in December 2020 on the overpass to Interstate 80 in Hamilton Township after reports of a suicidal man with a gun on the bridge.
 Troopers said that at one point during negotiations, Hall was uncooperative and pointed the gun in the direction of officers.
 State Police then shot and killed Hall.
 Attorneys for the family, including Crump, stated that a video circulating online shows a different story.

 In April 2021, Crump began representing the family of Daunte Wright, a 20-year-old African American shot and killed by a Brooklyn Center Police Department officer.
 Former Brooklyn Center Police Chief Tim Gannon said that the officer intended to use her taser but inadvertently drew her handgun.
 On December 23, 2021, a Hennepin County, Minnesota jury found the officer who shot him, Kimberly Potter, guilty of first-degree manslaughter and second-degree manslaughter.
 On October 3, 2022, nearly 18 months after the April 11, 2021 police-involved fatal shooting of 20-year-old Daunte Demetrius Wright in Minneapolis, the Wright family and the office of Benjamin Crump were served a lawsuit by Chyna Whitaker, Wright's son's mother.
 Whitaker filed the suit over GoFundMe proceeds she said were to go to her.
 A spokesperson for attorney Ben Crump told the press, "This is strictly a family dispute between the mother of Daunte Wright's child and Daunte's parents."

-Following the Astroworld Festival crowd crush, Crump is representing a concertgoer, Noah Gutierrez, in a lawsuit against Travis Scott.
-Crump said in a statement, "We are hearing horrific accounts of the terror and helplessness people experienced — the horror of a crushing crowd and the awful trauma of watching people die while trying unsuccessfully to save them."

-In December 2021, Crump began representing the parents of a 14-year-old girl, Valentina Orellana-Peralta, who was fatally shot in a Los Angeles department store—a round aimed by L.A.
-Police Department response team at an assaulter ricocheted off the floor.
-It passed through the wall of a dressing room where she and her mother had taken refuge, causing her death.
+In June 2021, Crump and Devon Jacob (who also represented the family of George Floyd) began representing the family of Hunter Brittain, a 17-year-old shot and killed by Lonoke County, Arkansas sheriff's deputy Michael Davis.
+Davis shot Brittain during a traffic stop on June 23 after Brittain was attempting to use a jug of antifreeze to stop his truck from rolling into the officer's vehicle; Davis failed to activate his body camera until after the shooting and was subsequently fired.